 But are we able to say that this progress has truly transformed education?
 Is the world capitalizing safely on those innovations?
 Has it reinvented itself and the way it carries out its cause?

 If we had been to take a better study of global education indexes, the answer to the above questions would be “no longer quite.”
-Even with advanced technology at their fingertips, students have not changed their teachers as the primary source of their personal know-how, notwithstanding serious attempts from governments, ministries, and policymakers around the arena to facilitate that transition.
-Many do talk of “customized studying” and tout technology’s function as an enabler of this new and advanced education mode.
+Even with advanced technology at their fingertips, students have not changed their teachers as the primary source of their know-how, notwithstanding serious attempts from governments, ministries, and policymakers around the arena to facilitate that transition.
+Many talk of “customized studying” and tout technology’s function as an enabler of this new and advanced education mode.
 However, on nearer inspection, it’s clear that the education those new channels provide isn’t always customized – instead, they provide what I call “paced learning.”

 A tailored know-how journey